Education Research Current About VU Amsterdam NL

 Buzz Groups require no digital tools.

 Mentimeter allows you to quickly and anonymously pose open and closed questions to all students in the lecture hall and immediately and interactively see the results.
 As a teacher, you can then respond quickly.
 This ensures participation from all students!
-Bear in mind that letting students raising their hands can often be just as effective, and that this is less likely to interrupt the pace of your lecture.
+Bear in mind that letting students raise their hands can often be just as effective, and that that is less likely to interrupt the pace of your lecture.

 Erik Scherder asks a question